pyproj4/pyproj/docs/installation.rst

     export PROJ_DIR=/usr/local

-If you have a previous version of PROJ.4 installed alongside the current version of PROJ.4 (6.1.0), the best way to avoid conflicts is to:
+If you have a previous version of PROJ installed alongside the current version of PROJ (6.1.0), the best way to avoid conflicts is to:

-    1. Remove the previous PROJ.4 from PATH & unset old PROJ_LIB environment variable (temporarily)
+    1. Remove the previous PROJ from PATH & unset old PROJ_LIB environment variable (temporarily)
-    2. Install PROJ.4 to the internal PROJ.4 directory (pyproj/proj_dir)
+    2. Install PROJ to the internal PROJ directory (pyproj/proj_dir)
-    3. Set the environment variable PROJ_DIR to point to the internal PROJ.4 directory
+    3. Set the environment variable PROJ_DIR to point to the internal PROJ directory
     4. Set the environment variable PROJ_WHEEL=true
     5. Build pyproj